 The best time of the day to visit the Eiffel Tower is in the evenings, after sundown.
 It is during this time that the entire tower gets illuminated in lights, offering an amazing sight.
 Additionally, it is during this time that you can witness the Eiffel Tower sparkle for a period of five minutes every hour.

-Yes, the Eiffel Tower is definitely worth visiting.
+Yes, visiting the Eiffel Tower is definitely worthy.
 In addition to being an iconic architectural masterpiece, the tower is also popularly regarded as the Tower of Love all around the world.

 You can expect to wait for anywhere between 30 minutes to 2 hours in line for the Eiffel Tower.